 The evaluation should be done with an eye toward the “big picture”.
 If the taxpayer is going to discharge underlying IRS debt in a bankruptcy, settle it in an offer in compromise, challenge it, or obtain a partial pay agreement or non-collectible status agreement, penalty abatement may not be necessary.
 Abating the penalty may actually harm the taxpayer's case.

 The taxpayer should create a timeline or map of what happened and when it happened that corresponds to each penalty assessment.
 Understanding when penalties were assessed and what was happening in the taxpayer's life to cause the late filing and late payment, will be essential in creating a good request for penalty abatement.

-The taxpayer should gather third party evidence and other evidence that will help show unforeseen circumstances.
+The taxpayer should gather third-party evidence and other evidence that will help show unforeseen circumstances.

 Required, missing tax returns will need to be created and filed.
 A payment plan will likely need to be arranged.
-Overall the taxpayer will need to show that all is “in order” to be considered compliant and than to have a shot at penalty abatement.
+Overall the taxpayer will need to show that all is “in order” to be considered compliant and then to have a shot at penalty abatement.

-The taxpayer must make the decision about whether to use a first time penalty abatement request, a reasonable cause request or whether a penalty abatement request should be used at all.
+The taxpayer must make the decision about whether to use a first-time penalty abatement request, a reasonable cause request or whether a penalty abatement request should be used at all.